pzemtsov/pzemtsov.github.io/_posts/2015-04-24-game-of-life-hash-tables-and-hash-codes.md

 {% endhighlight %}

-The significance of `& 0xFFFFFFFFL` (and of that trailing `L`) is known to every experienced **Java** programmer, because few of them didn't make a mistake in such code at least once.
-The `int` values are sign-extended when converting to `long`.
-The entire high part of a `long` result will be filled with ones for any negative `lo` if we do not `AND` it with the appropriate mask; this mask must be of type `long` (this is what `L` is for), otherwise the result of `AND` will still be of type `int` and will be sign-extended anyway.
+The significance of `& 0xFFFFFFFFL` (and of that trailing `L`) is known to every experienced **Java** programmer, because few of them haven't made a mistake in such code at least once.
+When converted to `long`, `int` values are sign-extended.
+As a result, the entire high part of a `w()` result will be filled with ones for any negative `lo` that isn't first converted to `long` and then `AND`ed with the appropriate mask.

-We'll keep `x` portion in the high 32 bits of a `long`, and `y` portion in the low one.
-This makes it easy to calculate positions of the neighbours.
-This is what `set()` method looks like using `long`s:
+Storing `x` and `y` together in a `long` makes it easy to calculate positions of the neighbours.
+Here is what `set()` method looks like using `long`s:

 {% highlight Java %}
 public static final long DX = 0x100000000L;